Magensa/te-connect-react/README.md

 ```

 # Manual Card Entry
 This document will cover the card manual entry component that TEConnect offers.
+3DS Manual Entry is also available, if a valid 3DS API Key is supplied to [the `options` parameter](#TEConnect-Options).
-TEConnect also offers a [Payment Request](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md) component as well, with both Apple Pay and Google Pay supported.
+TEConnect also offers a [Payment Request](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md) component, with both Apple Pay and Google Pay supported.
 [Payment Request Documentation can be found here](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md)
 Below we will begin with a step-by-step integration of the card manual entry component.
-If you would prefer to let the code speak, there is an [example implementation](#Example-Implementation).
+If you would prefer to let the code speak, there are [example implementations](#Example-Implementation) for both Manual Entry and 3DS Manual Entry.

 ## Magensa™
-TEConnect Manual Entry, and [TEConnect Payment Request](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md) components both require a valid [Magensa™](https://magensa.net/) account.
+TEConnect Manual Entry, 3DS Manual Entry and [TEConnect Payment Request](https://github.com/Magensa/te-connect-react/blob/master/TecPaymentRequestREADME.md) components all require a valid [Magensa™](https://magensa.net/) account.
 If you need assistance creating or configuring an account, please reach out to the [Magensa Support Team](https://magensa.net/support.html).

 # Step-By-Step

 1. The first step is to create a TEConnect instance, and feed that instance to the wrapper around your application.

     ```javascript
-    import React from 'react';
     import { TEConnect } from '@magensa/te-connect-react';
     import { createTEConnect } from '@magensa/te-connect';
     import ExampleApp from './components/exampleApp';